April 14, 2016

 See the Groups page http://leicsfieldworkers.co.uk/local-groups/ for further information on affiliated groups.

-The next Fieldworker training day will be on Saturday 2nd March when we will be running a training course at the University of Leicester on digging and interpreting test-pits.
+The next Fieldworker training day will be on Saturday 11th May when we will be running a course at the University of Leicester on digging and interpreting test-pits.
 The one-day course will look at why we dig test-pits, what to consider when setting up a project, how to dig and record test-pits and how to interpret the data recovered from them.
 The course will

 be run by Mathew Morris from ULAS.
 20 places are available and the course is FREE for members of the Fieldworkers.